 - Neutral circuit IS NOT electrically connected to the frame/ ground of the generator. - The generator (stator winding) is isolated from the frame and from the AC receptacle ground pin. - Electrical devices that require a grounded receptacle pin connection will not function if the receptacle ground pin is not functional.

 Neutral Bonded to Frame

 - Neutral circuit IS electrically connected to the frame/ground of the generator. - The generator system ground connects lower frame crossmember below the alternator.
-The system ground is connected to the AC neutral wire. - See your Specifications section for specified type of grounding.
+The system ground is connected to the AC neutral wire.

 OPERATION